Seguleh/glowing-CV/README.md

-# 📄 CVCheck - ATS Compatibility Checker
+# 📄 CVCheck - CV/Resume ATS Compatibility Checker and Score Reviewer (PDF files)

 CVCheck is a privacy-first, local web application that analyzes PDF resumes for Applicant Tracking System (ATS) compatibility.
 It provides actionable recommendations to help job seekers optimize their CVs for recruitment algorithms.